-Citizens and businesses play a critical role in helping the City of Charleston manage the challenges of flooding and extreme weather.
+Citizens and businesses play a critical role in managing the challenges of flooding and extreme weather.
 We are all part of the solution.
 Take a proactive approach to reduce flooding around your home, business and neighborhood.

 Protecting your home with flood insurance is one of the best investments a homeowner can make to prevent economic loss from flooding.
 Also consider other insurance that can protect the contents of a home, vehicles, business and other property.